Disease of the Parathyroid Glands.

 blood.
 Said differently, it is almost never for adults over 40 to have persistent calcium

-Almost all patients with high calcium in the blood have a single bad
+Almost all patients with high calcium in the blood have one or two bad

-parathyroid gland that is causing it.
+parathyroid glands that is causing it.
 Your doctor may look for other

 causes... but the overwhelming odds are that you will end up with parathyroid disease.
 We have an